filkata123/Stereo-Disparity-OpenCL/README.md

 The OpenCL implementation is in the **Matrix_Addition_OpenCL** project.
 An issue encountered was trying to pass a 2D dynamic array into the buffer.
-To resolve this issue, the array was flattend into a pointer to a 1D array.
+To resolve this issue, the array was flattened into a pointer to a 1D array.
 The dimensions from the perspective of the kernel were still 2, but this is done so that the kernel has access to the rows and columns.
 Implementing matrix addition with OpenCL made execution around 10 times faster, as seen below.